 The practice was founded in 1978 with a specific ambition to produce environmentally and socially responsive design.
 This ethos has flourished and developed and FCBStudios continues to have a holistic approach, at the forefront of low energy design, working with heritage and existing environments, One Planet Living and the Declare Climate Change Agenda.
 Through our knowledge of the performance of the buildings we have designed, we provide solutions to support the imperative transition to a zero-carbon economy.

 Our architecture is rooted in a humane modernism that is socially progressive and environmentally responsible.
 Our work starts with forensic research on the, often multiple, uses for the building and its physical environment.
 Creating engaging spaces internally and sensitivity to external surroundings.
 Our architectural language is pluralist, generated by context – of its time and of its place.
 Each design having its own character and identity with a shared sensibility towards materials and the craft of making.

 Social and environmental responsibility is at the heart of our practice.
 We are committed to designing communities at home and abroad that support sustainable lifestyles and accommodate different patterns of living, learning and working.
 Our buildings aim to provide a strong sense of identity for their users.

-We actively support community and educational projects in the developing world through our own charity,The Richard Feilden Foundation
+We actively support community and educational projects in East Africa through our own charity,The Feilden Foundation.

-We enjoy the “making” of buildings: crafting light, space and form to create memorable and functioning places.
-We continually explore new developments in the technology of materials and whether working with traditional craftsmen or design subcontractors we believe strongly in creative collaboration.
+We enjoy the ‘making’ of buildings: crafting light, space and form to create memorable and functioning places.
+We continually explore new developments in the technology of materials and, whether working with traditional craftsmen or design subcontractors, we believe strongly in creative collaboration.